-MEOW Foundation is Closed to the Public Due to the COVID-19 Situation
+MEOW Foundation Begins a slow re-opening to the Public adhering to the Government of Alberta’s General Workplace Guidelines in accordance with the COVID-19 Situation

 MEOW Foundation is closely monitoring the ongoing Coronavirus Disease 2019 (COVID-19) pandemic.
 As the situation continues to change rapidly, our top priority remains the health, safety, and well-being of volunteers, staff, guests and the cats in our care.
 We will provide updates regarding COVID-19 as it relates to MEOW Foundation.

 In keeping with our commitment to health, safety and welfare of everyone and every cat at MEOW, we are planning for several contingency scenarios and taking decisive, informed action to limit the spread of coronavirus (COVID-19) while ensuring the continuity of our care for our feline friends.

 As of May 24th, 2020, MEOW Foundation observes the following protocols until further notice: